waterlinked/waterlinked.github.io/docs/modem-m16/modem-m16-uart-interface.md

 | 16 (2:3)       | POWER_LEVEL         | Level to transmit signal acoustically (0 = Level 4, 1 = level 3, 2 = level 2 and 4 = level)    |
 | 16 (4:7)       | RESERVED            | Reserved                                                                                       |
 | 17 (0:7)       | END_OF_FRAME (EOF)  | New line (“\n”)                                                                                |

+!!!
+Warning
+    **Signal Power:** This value represents the strength of the signal received by the modem when it is decoding a data packet.
+It ranges from 0 to 255, where 255 is the strongest signal (ideal conditions), and lower values indicate weaker signals.
+Importantly, when the modem is idle and not decoding or sending data, the signal power will represent the background noise, known as the "noise floor."
+This is because the modem is not detecting any signal during idle periods.

+    **Noise Power:** This value represents the background noise in the environment.
+When the modem is idle, the noise power and signal power will be the same, both representing the noise floor.
+During packet decoding, the noise power may increase due to interference, energy leakage, or other environmental factors, but this will only be noticeable when data is being processed.
+The signal power should always exceed the noise power when data of sufficient quality is being received for decoding.

+    **Summary:** It's essential to note that when the modem is idle, the signal power and noise power will be identical, representing the noise floor.
+Therefore, you cannot directly compare these values when the modem is idle.
+To assess the environment, store the noise power while the modem is idle (as the noise floor) and compare it with the signal power during packet decoding.
+A higher signal power compared to the stored noise floor indicates a better communication setup and environment.

 As previously mentioned, in diagnostic mode, reports are dispatched at 4-second intervals or when new data is transmitted or received.
 The following Python code is an example of a report parser: